 However, they do have a strong prey drive.
-While this is excellent if you’re looking for a dog to keep your estate rodent-free, they probably aren’t the best choice if you share your land with ducks, geese or chicken.
+While this is excellent if you’re looking for a dog to keep your estate rodent-free, they probably aren’t the best choice.
+Especially if you share your land with ducks, geese, or chickens.

-With proper socialization, Jack Russell Terriers can get on well with children, so they can make a great addition to families.
+With proper socialization, Jack Russell Terriers can get on well with children.
+They can make a great addition to families.
 Like any breed with high energy levels, they can be destructive if they’re bored or allowed to rule the roost.
 With a good training regime and lots of exercises, however, they find their place in the pack.

 The Labrador Retriever is one of the most popular dog breeds in the U.S. for a reason.
 Perfect family dogs, their lovable characteristics make them a great addition to almost any home.
-Typically, Labrador Retrievers get on well with other dogs, so a Lab puppy could be the perfect friend for existing four-legged family members.
+Typically, Labrador Retrievers get on well with other dogs.
+A Lab puppy could be the perfect friend for existing four-legged family members.

 One of the best breeds for families, Labrador Retrievers will play endlessly, shower you with affection and become a loyal member of your brood instantly.

 As well as working hard, Australian Shepherds love their owners.
-Although they can be a little shy and reserved with strangers, they are typically people-friendly and are devoted to their human families.
+They can be a little shy and reserved with strangers.
+They are typically people-friendly and are devoted to their human families.

 Their distinctive ears and soulful eyes make the Cocker Spaniel irresistible.
 Generally good-natured and even-tempered, Cocker Spaniels are known for being good with children.
 While all dogs require proper socialization, their easy-going personalities mean they adapt to family life easily.
 What’s more, Cocker Spaniels are relatively easy to train, so it doesn’t take long for them to become fully housebroken.